Summary: Introduction/Preface

 In the fourth letter, the ship stalls between huge sheets of ice, and Walton and his men spot a sledge guided by a gigantic creature about half a mile away.
 The next morning, they encounter another sledge stranded on an ice floe.
 All but one of the dogs drawing the sledge is dead, and the man on the sledge—not the man seen the night before—is emaciated, weak, and starving.
 Despite his condition, the man refuses to board the ship until Walton tells him that it is heading north.
 The stranger spends two days recovering, nursed by the crew, before he can speak.
 The crew is burning with curiosity, but Walton, aware of the man’s still-fragile state, prevents his men from burdening the stranger with questions.
 As time passes, Walton and the stranger become friends, and the stranger eventually consents to tell Walton his story.
 At the end of the fourth letter, Walton states that the visitor will commence his narrative the next day; Walton’s framing narrative ends and the stranger’s begins.

-Analysis: Preface and Letters 1–4
+Analysis: Introduction/Preface & Letters 1–4

 Read more about Frankenstein as a science fiction novel.